-The MC2.1 unit will be supplied with a power cable suitable for domestic power outlets in your country.
+The power supply will be supplied with cable suitable for domestic power outlets in your country.
 For your own safety, it is important that you use this cable to connect to the mains supply earth.
 The cable must not be tampered with or modified.